timeplus-io/docs/docs/functions_for_streaming.md

 You can create views such as `create view histrical_view as select * from table(stream_name)`, if you want to query the data in the table mode more than once.
 This may work well for static data, such as lookup information(city names and their zip code).

 :::info
-New in Proton v1.5.9, you can also run `table` function on an [External Stream](/proton-kafka) for Kafka.
+New in Proton v1.5.9, you can also run `table` function on an [Kafka External Stream](/proton-kafka) for Kafka.
 This will read existing data in the specified Kafka topic.
 Please avoid scanning all data via `select * from table(ext_stream)`.
-Apply some filtering conditions, or run the optimized `select count(*) from table(ext_stream)` to get the number of current message count.
+However `select count(*) from table(ext_stream)` is optimized to get the number of current message count from the Kafka topic.
 :::

 Learn more about [Non-streaming queries](/history).